insightsengineering/teal/README.md

 We would like to thank everyone who made `teal` a better analysis environment.
 Special thanks go to:

- * `Doug Kelkhoff` for his contributions to the styling of the filter panel, see https://github.roche.com/kelkhofd/shinyDataFilter.
+ * `Doug Kelkhoff` for his contributions to the styling of the filter panel.

 # Notes for Developers